Williams leads Montana against Idaho - WTOP News

 Moscow; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Montana visits Idaho after Money Williams scored 31 points in Montana’s 88-79 win against the Northern Colorado Bears.
+BOTTOM LINE: Montana takes on Idaho after Money Williams scored 31 points in Montana’s 88-79 victory against the Northern Colorado Bears.

 The Vandals are 5-0 in home games.
-Idaho ranks fourth in the Big Sky in rebounding with 34.3 rebounds.
-Brody Rowbury leads the Vandals with 5.9 boards.

-The Grizzlies are 2-0 in conference play.
-Montana ranks sixth in the Big Sky with 34.1 rebounds per game led by Te’Jon Sawyer averaging 5.3.

-Idaho averages 81.4 points, 7.0 more per game than the 74.4 Montana gives up.
-Montana has shot at a 49.2% clip from the field this season, 6.7 percentage points greater than the 42.5% shooting opponents of Idaho have averaged.
+Idaho averages 11.0 turnovers per game and is 4-2 when it turns the ball over less than its opponents.

+The Grizzlies have gone 2-0 against Big Sky opponents.
+Montana averages 13.9 turnovers per game and is 2-0 when committing fewer turnovers than opponents.

-The Vandals and Grizzlies face off Thursday for the first time in conference play this season.
+The Vandals and Grizzlies square off Thursday for the first time in conference play this season.

-Williams is shooting 49.4% and averaging 18.6 points for the Grizzlies.
-Tyler Thompson is averaging 10.3 points over the last 10 games.
+Williams is scoring 18.6 points per game and averaging 4.1 rebounds for the Grizzlies.
+Tyler Thompson is averaging 10.3 points and 3.7 rebounds over the last 10 games.

 LAST 10 GAMES: Vandals: 7-3, averaging 82.1 points, 32.4 rebounds, 13.9 assists, 6.4 steals and 2.3 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 72.5 points per game.